We’re excited for this year’s Cruisin’ The Coast! Hear from our Director of Operations (and fellow cruiser) Shawn Meyer about his Cruisin’ experience!

 The Mississippi Port Authority at Gulfport has all the elements to make it a national leader in waterborne commerce and a economic driver for the Mississippi Gulf Coast.
 The ideal location, history of perseverance, state-of-the-art facilities, outstanding services, cost effectiveness, and dedicated professional staff merge to meet the needs of our customers.

 The MSPA is closely monitoring potential weather threats in our area.
-Currently we are preparing for the possibility of gale force winds (39-73 mph) associated with Hurricane Delta entering Sector Mobile’s area in the coming days.
+Currently, we are recovering from the effects of Hurricane Zeta.
 For the latest information concerning Port Status and operations please refer to our website and social media pages.

 The Mississippi State Port Authority continues to fulfill our mission during.
 We remain committed to doing our part to mitigate the spread of COVID-19, the Coronavirus, while promoting an environment for growth at the MS State Port Authority.
 The port itself remains open 24/7 as well as the west gate entrance.